 VOLUNTARY PARTICIPATION

 Participation is voluntary.
-Please read the attached information sheet you received in the invitation letter or visit our website for more details about what participation entails.
+Please read the attached information sheet that you received with the invitation letter, or visit our website for more details about what participation entails.

 CONTACT

-Please get in touch with us if you have any questions about the project.
+Please contact us if you have any questions about the project.

 - MISA Phone: +47 776 20740